Or, download the standard PDF template.

 Your invoice must not necessarily be snazzy; its primary purpose is to provide relevant billing information for clients such as hours worked and charges per hour or total amount due.

+So, what is an invoice?
 A modelling invoice is a commercial document that itemizes and records the transactions between a model and a client.
 A professional modelling invoice template would specify the services rendered, the terms of payment, and the due date of payment.

 Historically, documents such as invoices of different types are printed on paper.
 Today, electronic invoices are fast becoming popular and acceptable because of their flexibility and accuracy in recording, storing, and keeping track of financial transactions.

-An modelling invoice template must have it on the face of the bill that it is a modelling invoice.
+A modelling invoice template must have it on the face of the bill that it is a modelling invoice.
 It should have an identifier number called the invoice number to monitor and track the status of the document after sending it to clients.
 Invoice numbers could take any form, but they are advised to be a set of serial codes for easy identification and documentation.

 Keep your invoice simple and clear so that clients can easily understand what it carries.
 The document should clearly state what you are billing for, the service performed, the hours used, and the charges or fees per hour if that is what your bill for your modelling service.